simonachkar/www-simonachkar.dev/docs/tutorial-pong-with-js-html.md

 ### 5 - Tracking Player Input

-Now, let's step into the process of tracking player input, an important element that grants users control over the game dynamics.
+Now, let's step into the process of tracking player input, an important element that gives users control over the game dynamics.

 ```js
 var playerInput = {}